Cellie0320/personal_expense_tracker/README.md

 If you have any questions or need further assistance, you can contact the maintainer at [marceldelange20@gmail.com](mailto:marceldelange20@gmail.com).

 ## License
 This project is licensed under the Apache License.
-See the LICENSE file for more details.
+See the [License](LICENSE.md)file for more details.

 ## Acknowledgements
 - [dbdiagram.io](https://dbdiagram.io) - For database diagramming.